Drake-Designer/Game-Abyss/README.md

 - **Image Captions** - Add descriptions to uploaded images
 - **Pagination** - Handle large numbers of images efficiently

+#### Gallery Image Moderation

+Gallery uploads use a simple three state workflow:

+- `PENDING` - default state when a user uploads an image
+- `APPROVED` - image is visible in the public gallery
+- `REJECTED` - image is hidden from the gallery

+At the moment, image approval is managed only through the Django admin panel.

+Staff must:

+1. Log into Django admin (`/admin/`)
+2. Go to `Gallery` → `Gallery images`
+3. Filter by `PENDING`
+4. Change the status to `APPROVED` or `REJECTED`
+5. Optionally mark images as `Featured` to show them on the homepage

+The built in staff tools on the site do not handle gallery image approval yet.
+They are focused on posts, comments, and reports.

 ### 6. Moderation System

 - **Report Posts** - Users can flag inappropriate blog posts